 In May 2017, we submitted a Land Development Application (including an Environmental Impact Assessment) to the City of Edmonton for approval to rezone the area shown in the white hatched section on

 this map.
 This land is owned by EPCOR and is currently zoned as a Metropolitan Recreation Zone ("A").
 In order to build the E.L.
-Smith Solar Farm on this site, it will need to be rezoned to a Public Utility Zone (PU) and receive approval from Edmonton City Council.
+Smith Solar Farm on this site, it will need to be rezoned to a Direct Development Control Provision (DC1) and receive approval from Edmonton City Council.

 - An amendment to the

-North Saskatchewan River Valley Area Redevelopment Plan (Bylaw No. 7188) to expand the PU zone to include solar farm use (submitted in early 2018)
+North Saskatchewan River Valley Area Redevelopment Plan (Bylaw No. 7188) to add the DC1 zone to include solar farm use (submitted in early 2018)